Best Chicken Coop Cameras 2026: 5 Top Picks

 - •WiFi range can be an issue for distant coops

-- •Optional Cam Plus subscription ($2/month) needed for person detection and extended cloud clips
+- •Optional Cam Plus subscription (about $2/month) needed for person detection and extended cloud clips

 Best for: Anyone with power at or near the coop who wants maximum value.
 It's the easiest recommendation if you can run a USB cable.